toddbrannon/pdf_watermarker/readme.md

 2. watermark2.pdf is the file that is the watermark to be added.

-When pdf_watermarker.py is run, the watermark in #2 should be added as an overlay to #1
+When pdf_watermarker.py is run, the watermark in #2 should be added as an overlay to #1, creating another file in the directory called 'watermark-sample.pdf'

 Steps: